Why do women with bladder leakage fear exercise? new study investigates

 Summary

-This study looks at why women with stress urinary incontinence develop a fear of movement, known as kinesiophobia.
-Researchers will survey 112 women to measure this fear and its possible biological and psychological causes.
-The goal is to better understand how incontinence affects daily life and movement.
+This study looks at why women with stress urinary incontinence (leaking urine when coughing, sneezing, or exercising) develop kinesiophobia—a fear of movement.
+Researchers will survey 112 women to measure their fear of movement, physical activity levels, incontinence severity, and sleep quality.
+The goal is to identify what causes this fear, which could help design better support and treatment in the future.

 Get updates